alphagov/government-service-design-manual/service-manual/agile/writing-user-stories.md

 * faster
 * more accurate than written documentation
-* allows developers to build up a detailed mental model of the user goals, workflows, constraints, and the countless issues which must be taken into account when building a software system
+* allows developers to build up a detailed mental model of the user goals, workflows, constraints, and the many issues which must be taken into account when building a software system

 The story card is just a placeholder, a promise to have a conversation when the time is right.
 Use the story card and some brief initial conversations to estimate the amount of time a story needs to be completed and then put it into an agile backlog.